animalat/Simple-Mail/README.md

 ---

-**Simple Mail** is a lightweight, cross-platform email client built with React, Electron, Django, and PostgreSQL.
-It connects to Gmail via the official Gmail API and OAuth2 to provide a fast, distraction-free alternative to traditional webmail interfaces.
+Simple Mail is a lightweight cross-platform email client built with React, Electron, Django, and PostgreSQL.
+It connects to Gmail through the official Gmail API and OAuth2 to provide a fast, distraction-free alternative to traditional webmail interfaces.

 This project focuses on:
-- 📨 Simplified UI for reading, searching, and viewing Gmail messages
+- Simplified UI for reading, searching, and viewing Gmail messages
-- 🔒 Secure access via OAuth 2.0 (no scraping or credential storage)
+- Secure access via OAuth 2.0 (no scraping or credential storage)
-- 💽 Uses a local database for fast performance

 ---

-### 🖥️ Frontend
+### Frontend
 - React
 - Electron
 - Webpack
 - Node.js

-### 🛠️ Backend
+### Backend
 - Django
 - PostgreSQL
 - Gmail API (via OAuth2)

 ---

-> ⚠️ **Disclaimer:** This project is for **personal and educational use only**.
+> Disclaimer: This project is for personal and educational use only.
 It uses the official Gmail API via OAuth and does not store user credentials.
-Simple Mail is **not affiliated with or endorsed by Google**.
+Simple Mail is not affiliated with or endorsed by Google.